Overview: The Association & Council

 - The initial members of the council are the Founding Members and serve as the network's initial validator node.

-- To be such a node, an entity needs to make an investment of at least $10 million in the network through purchasing Libra Investment Tokens.
+- To be such a node, an entity needs to commit $10 million to the project.

-- Each $10 million investment entitles one vote in the council, subject to a cap (see below).
+- Each $10 million committed entitles one vote in the council, subject to a cap (see below).

 - The Libra Association Council will prevent related entities from presenting themselves as two distinct Founding Members in order to avoid the circumvention of the above measure.